YWeb Career Academy

 - financial coaching

-The program will include intensive technical training.
-Students are expected to complete job-related projects and work outside of class time and to be actively engaged in the learning process.
+The program will include intensive technical training; students will learn the foundation for web development.
+Students are expected to complete work outside of class time and to be actively engaged in the learning process.

 - Interview practice